 Gaius Charles Bolin Dissertation and Post-MFA Fellowships

-The Gaius Charles Bolin Fellowships at Williams College are designed to promote diversity on college faculties by encouraging students from underrepresented groups to complete a terminal graduate degree and to pursue careers in college teaching.
+The Gaius Charles Bolin Fellowships at Williams College promote diversity on college faculties by encouraging graduate students from underrepresented groups to complete a terminal graduate degree and pursue careers in college teaching.
+The fellowship was established in 1985 to address the shortage of faculty of color in US colleges and universities.

-The Bolin Fellowships are two-year residencies at Williams, and up to three scholars or artists are appointed each year.
+These fellowships, which honor Gaius Bolin’s legacy, are two-year residencies at Williams.
+Two scholars or artists are appointed each year.
 Fellows devote the bulk of the first year to the completion of dissertation work—or in the case of MFA applicants, building their professional portfolios—while also teaching one course as a faculty member in one of the College’s academic departments or programs.
 The second year of residency (ideally with degree in hand) is spent on academic career development while again teaching just one course.